ThinkDataEd/curriculum/docs/unit2/lesson7.md

 should clearly label each value on their boxplots.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.11_Dotplots to Boxplots.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.11](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.11_Dotplots to Boxplots.pdf)</div>

 6. Students should answer the 3 questions included in the handout.
-The can discuss their answers in pairs, and then have a class share out of the responses.
+They can discuss their answers in pairs, and then have a class share out of the responses.

 7. Once the discussion wraps up, inform the students that they will now attempt to find plots that